luk036/luk036.github.io/latch/timing.md

 Well...

-- step 1: Look for the most timing-critical path.
+- Step 1: Look for the most timing-critical path.
-- step 2: Physically place cells on the path as close to each other as possible.
+- Step 2: Place cells on the path as close to each other as possible.
-- step 3: Repeat steps 1-2 for the next timing-critical path.
+- Step 3: Repeat Steps 1-2 for the next timing-critical path.

 --

 Know what...

-- After that, you will get a clearer picture of the timing, or congestion, or whatever (probably you don't need Machine Learning to predict them).
+- After that, you'll have a clearer picture of the timing, or congestion, or whatever (probably you don't need machine learning to predict them).
 - Now, repeat the whole process again...

 ---